 Licensing and Enforcement

-The Department of Licensing and Enforcement is mandated with strengthening the Inspection and Licensing of Premises and Import/Export Controls as well as ensuring general enforcement of the MRSA and regulations thereof.
-It is in this regard that the function contributes to BoMRA’s 3rd Strategic Goal of establishing a Fully Functional Regulatory System by 2023.
+The Department of Licensing and Enforcement is mandated to strengthen the Inspection and Licensing of Premises and Import/Export Controls and ensure general enforcement of the MRSA and regulations.

 The Department is also responsible for the testing and analysis of samples through the laboratory services function.